Yongjin Group, and Other Prominent Private Family Offices Partner in The HQ2 For Ideanomics APAC headquarters

 - Ideanomics Makes Strategic Investment In Liquefy: A Technology Company Based In Hong Kong

-- Prominent Private Family Offices Partner for the Formation of ABS Advisory Services in Singapore
+- Prominent Private Family and the Formation of ABS Advisory Services in Singapore

 Further, Ideanomics continues to build its ABS advisory services by signing a strategic Joint Venture agreement with leading Singapore family offices and financial conglomerates, such as the Yongjin Group.
 This will enhance the efficiencies, increase transparency, and facilitate better risk management solutions for the design of ABS financing products.
 The union of these partners will thrive in Singapore, the current ASEAN hub for Asset Backed Securities (ABS) financings and products.